 Hüttner wrote of a similar experience with more musical detail and emotional reaction: ‘When the emperor had ascended the throne and a religious silence had spread over all, we were surprised by the ravishing sounds coming from the background of the great tent.’
 Then he continued with a description, which Irvine calls ‘the power of sublime listening’:

-‘The sweet timbre, the simple tune, the clear mode, the solemn progression of a slow hymn gave, to my soul at least, that vibration which transports susceptible multitudes in unknown regions, but which never can be described by a cold analysis of its reasons.
+The sweet timbre, the simple tune, the clear mode, the solemn progression of a slow hymn gave, to my soul at least, that vibration which transports susceptible multitudes in unknown regions, but which never can be described by a cold analysis of its reasons.

-The lofty rhetoric is balanced with a more concrete description of instruments heard, although initially, it was difficult for Hüttner to distinguish the voice from instruments: ‘I was uncertain for a long time whether I was hearing human voices or the sound of instruments, until the latter were noticed by some of our party.
+The lofty rhetoric is balanced with a more concrete description of instruments heard, although initially, it was difficult for Hüttner to distinguish the voice from the instruments: ‘I was uncertain for a long time whether I was hearing human voices or the sound of instruments, until the latter were noticed by some of our party.
 They consisted of stringed instruments and a kind of bamboo panpipes.’
 Then Hüttner noted that ‘the hymn resembled the church-tunes of the Protestants, but had no middle voices.’

 Although it is not possible to know for sure that the music Macartney and Hüttner heard was the exact melody catalogued in Amiot, and subsequently used by Corri, the efforts of Corri to incorporate an ‘authentic’ musical source is noteworthy.
 A similar approach was used for the stage backdrop for the same scenes, with the exterior of the ‘Emperor of China’s Palace’ and the ‘Hall of Presence in the Palace,’ which were described in the libretto to have been ‘painted from a correct drawing of the palace of Pekin’ and ‘represented at Drury-lane in a correct facsimile of that which appertains to the court of Pekin.’
 The embassy’s visit of the Qianlong emperor took place in his summer palace in Jehol and not his palace in Beijing; however, given that Alexander produced many vivid sketches of people, landscape, landmarks, and encounters during his time in China and their wide circulation as prints and illustrations, it is likely that the set designer of The Travellers used Alexander’s drawings as basis for the first act.
 Hence, the incorporation of actual musical and visual sources and empirical knowledge from the embassy sets Corri’s opera apart from the vogue for chinoiserie—imitations of Chinese style popular in porcelain, tapestries, wallpapers, garden designs—that was prevalent in eighteenth-century Europe.
 The Travellers, then, exemplifies ‘empirical observation’ of the Chinese soundscape and landscape, conveying a changing European attitude towards China.